JamesW121/Management_system/README.md

 Structure of the database --- Employee
 ![Image text](https://github.com/JamesW121/Management_system/blob/master/image/6.PNG)

-Similiar to EM, Product management also have a add-new function which includs more information
+Similar to EM, Product management also have a add-new function which includes more information
 ![Image text](https://github.com/JamesW121/Management_system/blob/master/image/11.PNG)

 The program does not allow identical ID/Name existing at the same time in the database.
 But to make things easier, a merge feature is provided.
 When user is trying to add an item more than once, the system can detect such case and give user an option to merge them.
 ![Image text](https://github.com/JamesW121/Management_system/blob/master/image/12.PNG)

-If no probelm is detected, user will be notified and given the updated information
+If no problem is detected, user will be notified and given the updated information
 ![Image text](https://github.com/JamesW121/Management_system/blob/master/image/13.PNG)

 Search a product/products by any condition!